-For organizations seeking to become more adaptive and innovative, culture change is often a must—but also the most challenging part of the transformation.
-Innovation demands new behaviors from team members that can go against corporate cultures, which are historically focused on operational excellence and efficiency.
+For organizations seeking to become more agile and innovative, culture change is often a must.
+But creating and sustaining the long-term adjustments that come with change is often the most challenging part of the transformation.
+Innovation and agility demand new behaviors from team members that can initially feel at odds with established corporate culture norms—especially if your company historically focused on operational predictability and efficiency.

 But culture change can’t be achieved through a mandate.
 It lives in the collective hearts and habits of your individual team members and their shared idea of “how things are done around here.”
 Someone with authority can demand compliance, but they can’t dictate optimism, trust or conviction.

 Regardless of whether you’re proactively looking to change culture or think it might be on the horizon, culture will be a focus for many companies looking to level-set following the pandemic.
 According to PwC, 43% of CHROs plan to focus on reinforcing corporate values to maintain or improve culture.
 This is because making hybrid and anywhere-work actually work in practice requires focus on the behaviors that ultimately feed your desired culture, no matter where people are physically working.

 A culture change doesn’t happen overnight, though.
 Behaviors are embedded deeply in people and moving your employees toward the vision you have requires an understanding of what motivates people to change.